 - Reduces overall waste and the chance of accidents

-Remember, most mobile resource-management solutions track data by vehicle, not by driver.
+Remember, most fleet management solutions track data by vehicle, not by driver.
 When you’re ready to evaluate solutions for your company, be sure to ask whether they include driver identification and tracking.
 If they don’t, keep looking for one that does.